saamrajepatil/Linux-Aws-DevOps/DevOps/Day-4/Docker_updated.md

 **Analogy:** Networks are like roads connecting different restaurants — user-defined networks add signposts (DNS) so you can call restaurants by name.

 ---
+Method 2: Manual Installation (for all users)
+If the package manager method is not preferred, you can manually download the binary from the Docker Compose GitHub releases page.
+Create the necessary directory for the plugin: bash sudo mkdir -p /usr/libexec/docker/cli-plugins/ Download the latest Docker Compose binary: bash sudo curl -SL https://github.com/docker/compose/releases/latest/download/docker-compose-linux-$(uname -m) -o /usr/libexec/docker/cli-plugins/docker-compose
+This command automatically detects your system's architecture using $(uname -m).
+Apply executable permissions to the binary: bash sudo chmod +x /usr/libexec/docker/cli-plugins/docker-compose Verify the installation: bash docker compose version
+This method also installs the V2 plugin, allowing use of the docker compose command.

 # 8. docker-compose — Multi-container apps (Hands-on)